trox115/weather/README.md

 # Live Version

-You can view the live version [here](https://trox115.github.io/)
+You can view the live version [here](https://trox115.github.io/weather)

-You can view the development version [here](https://trox115.github.io/)

 # License